One Way To Predict A Stable Neighborhood: See If A Gym Offering Childcare Is Nearby

 When businesses expand locations, they put franchises in areas that have potential for the business to grow.
 That might seem obvious, and it is.
 The new business needs customers who can afford to buy the products or services the business sells.
 So, they do their research and find an optimal location.
 This got us thinking.
 Could a potential home buyer use the locations of such businesses as an indicator that a neighborhood is stable?

 Money makes the world go ’round and it’s no different here.
-Gyms that offer daycare tend to be on the premium side, which means they usually have a premium monthly rate.
+Gyms that offer childcare tend to be on the premium side, which means they usually have a premium monthly rate.
 Since a gym membership isn’t a necessity, people who have money for one tend to have a higher level of disposable income.
 In addition, most people use a gym that is convenient for them during their days and evenings, which often means they choose gyms close to their home.

 In our analysis, we looked at 44 ZIP codes across the U.S. where Rocket Homes has real estate listings.
-The ZIP codes also had at least one gym offering daycare amenities in their boundaries.
+The ZIP codes also had at least one gym offering childcare amenities in their boundaries.
 We then used data from Rocket Homes, the Census, FBI crime reporting, Great Schools, and the American Community Survey to compare property values, crime rates, quality of schools, income and education levels of residents against state averages

 When comparing our ZIP code sample average property values to state averages, 93% of the ZIP codes had higher values than state mean property values (41 of the 44 ZIP codes).
 Of those that are lower than the average, all three are in California.
 Considering California’s extremely high average property value, this is not surprising (when at state’s average property values are as high as California’s, it’s possible that even areas slightly under the state average are high-value, stable neighborhoods).

 The bottom line: our ZIP codes had a blended average 78% higher property values than corresponding state avg values.
-Considering that, you can presume with pretty good confidence that if you see a gym that offers daycare in an area, that area will have higher than average property values.
+Considering that, you can presume with pretty good confidence that if you see a gym that offers childcare in an area, that area will have higher than average property values.
 Next, let’s look at crime.

 Every homeowner wants to know they’re living in a safe area.
 This is doubly important if you have children at home.
 For this section, we looked at FBI crime data.
 We were able to get specific data on 37 of the ZIP codes in our sample.
 The remaining ZIP codes didn’t have specified crime rates because they were included in the totals of a larger city.
 Still, in the ZIPS we were able to get specific crime data, 34 of the 37 ZIP codes had lower than state-average crime rates.
 That translates to 92% of the ZIP codes in our sample had a lower crime rate than the state in which it is situated.